schulle4u/yellow-extensions-schulle4u/private/README.md

 ## How to create protected pages

-Use `password: your password` and `template: private` in your page settings.
+Use `status: private`and `password: your password` in your page settings.

 **Note**: Please use this plugin with caution.
 It doesn't protect any page data from being parsed by other plugins, it just hides the content behind a very basic password form in the output template.
 You can use some page settings to minimize data leaks, see example below.
 For real secrets you should consider a more secure solution.